jodabike/jodabike.github.io/about/faq.md

 &#9654; How did you learn Spanish?
 - We had some tiny pre-knowledge and knew French already.
 The rest came just by having conversations.
 However, in spite of being able to talk fluently, our grammar really sucks (but no one cares..).

+## By other Bikers or Tourists

--How do you pay for your travel?
+&#9654; How do you pay for your travel?
+- We worked while studying and tried to spend as less as possible: Instead of buying high-end bicycles, we decided to ride used and robust mountain bikes.

 -What bikes are you riding?